- User Research: In Depth Interviews

 The problem / opportunity

-The City of Sommerville, MA Planning Department wanted a way to better inform residents and workers of planned construction projects in their neighborhoods and workplaces.
+The City of Sommerville, MA Planning Department wanted a way to better inform their residents and workers about planned construction projects in their neighborhoods and workplaces.
 They also wanted to involve concerned citizens in upcoming public hearings for zoning variances.
 Somerville residents are about 60% renters, and often they do not get notified about these items.
 Also, the city has this Reports and Decisions page, which is ordered alphabetically and makes it difficult to find information about projects in a region rather than a specific street.

 In an attempt to match the city’s goals with the goals of target users, we interviewed six people (a mix of tenants, homeowners, and business owners), coded their responses, and created these proto-personas.
 We validated that there was moderate stated interest in an easier way to find out about upcoming projects, learned about common areas of concern regarding the impact of potential projects (green space, traffic, wealth inequality) and learned that an email list was the preferred method of keeping informed.
 We also found that there were two scales at which the users looked at construction projects: primarily their immediate neighborhoods, and secondarily, the city as a whole.